commandops/commandops.github.io/posts/lua-scoring-example.md

 ```

 Here is another example (Scenario: 1,2 52), smaller scenario with less units to worry about (no ships or subs).
-This is the Blue side points for losing units:
+This is the Blue side points for losing units - Trigger is Blue Unit Destroyed:

 ```
 local side = "Blue" -- put the side that you are keeping track of scoring for here